Hey, there's a new report out that down in Columbia, Cartagena, the Secret Service brought 20 or 21 women.

 They don't.

-It's a st that they monitor a certain number of uh businesses.
+They monitor a certain number of businesses.

-They have a statistical program in the computer, and they just assume they they they poll business and so forth, but they assume there's a lot of assuming that X number of people who have been out of work and not looking for work for a while start looking again.
+And they just assume, they poll businesses and so forth, but they assume, there's a lot of assuming that X number of people who have been out of work and not looking for work for a while start looking again.

-Um if they've been out of work for years and say they haven't looked for work, they're no longer unemployed.
+If they've been out of work for years and say they haven't looked for work, they're no longer unemployed.

 But they poll 60,000 households to get this number is basically what they do.

-60,000 households and then some businesses, and they just assume that a certain percentage, that's all this is a wild guess.
+And they just assume that a certain percentage, all this is a wild guess.

-But the thing that you can't forget here, and I keep drilling this into people, the labor force participation rate, meaning the total number of jobs that are out there for people to fill is down by over two million.
+But the thing that you can't forget here, and I keep drilling this into people, the labor force participation rate, meaning the total number of jobs that are out there for people to fill is down by over 2 million.